 I got home; my mum was waiting up.
 I said to her, “I think I’ve become a Christian.”
 She started yelling, “Hallelujah!” and said, “God’s the God of the impossible; I said to him if he saves you, then I’ll know that he’s the God of the impossible, because you were impossible, David.”
 She told me all about the prophecy from my uncle; it was just completely dumbfounding me that there was this whole divine conspiracy that had been worked out by God.

 It’s been a long journey, in terms of reconciling my faith and sexuality.
 I came to a point where I had to become poor sexually, to inherit the kingdom of God.
 I believe scripture lands on the side of the orthodox traditional perspective.
 But that doesn’t transform people.
 For me it was getting the law to be written on my heart – not just understanding the law in my mind.
 And that was a long process as I gave my homosexuality to God.

 The thing that worries me the most for the Church today is the notion that if we compromise our holiness – if we compromise our view on sexuality – then the people will be evangelised more easily and more people will come to Christ.
 I cannot iterate how wrong that logic is.
 In that pub, I sensed the holiness of God.
 If we remove holiness, that’s when we’ll see people turning away from God, not towards him.

 God loves gay people, He loves the LGBTQI community, and he wants to know them, and I feel called to be someone who articulates and proclaims that.
 If you are gay, that cannot separate you from the love of God.
 God is not going to put a burden that’s too heavy for you to carry.
 God loves you and that is an unconditional offer.

 David Bennett was speaking to Sam Hailes.
-David’s book A War of Loves (Zondervan) will be published next year.
+David’s book A War of Loves (Zondervan) is out now.